Independent Research Instructions

 - Annotated Bibliography

-- Supervisor Approval & Meeting Log
+- Supervisor Meeting Log

-- Two Faculty Recommendations
+- Two Faculty Recommendations (one MUST be from your faculty supervisor)

 A research proposal should summarize your proposed research project in 5 to 7 pages.
 It should contain a clear research question and describe the methods you will use to carry out this research.
 It is also your opportunity to describe previous coursework or experience that has prepared you for this project.
 Finally, you should describe how you will engage with the host country.